 Designed to be an introductory course, Art Foundations offers the student the opportunity to create using a variety of media.
 It serves as a foundation for the student interested in pursuing art more seriously.
 Processes studied include, but are not limited to, drawing, painting, printmaking, collage, and some 3-D construction.
 Studying art history and the works of the masters, critiques, reflective writing, and class discussions will all play a part in enriching the total experience.
 Most supplies will be furnished.
 The student is expected to provide a portfolio for transporting/storing her work.
 The student should expect some outside assignments.
-Students will be expected to participate in a variety of opportunities as they arise throughout the year.
+Students will be expected to participate in specific competitions and will be encouraged to participate in a variety of opportunities as they arise throughout the year.
 Information regarding these will be given by the instructor.

-Note: This is the recommended art course for freshmen or anyone who may want to pursue art as a future career option.
+NOTE: This is the recommended art course for freshmen or anyone who may want to pursue art as a future career option.

-ART STUDIO II - CPX
+ART STUDIO II - CPX 10/11/12 1